- Introduction to the Markets

 The Social Security Administration has an online calculator at www.socialsecurity.gov/estimator that will provide immediate and personalized benefit estimates to help you plan for retirement.
 The Retirement Estimator is an interactive tool that allows the user to compare different retirement options.

-You can open a my Social Security account at: www.socialsecurity.gov/myaccount.
+You can open a my Social Security account at: www.socialsecurity.gov/myaccount that allows people quick, secure access to their personal Social Security information.
 You can use your my Social Security account to access your Social Security Statements, to check earnings, and get estimates of future Social Security benefits.
-If you already receive Social Security benefits, you can get benefit verification letters, change your address and phone number, and start or change direct deposit information.
+If you already receive Social Security benefits, you can get a benefit verification letter, change your address and phone number, start or change direct deposit information, and get a get a Medicare replacement card or replacement form SSA-1099 or SSA-1042S for tax season.